dangarmat/dangarmat.github.io/future_posts/2018-07-06-Deep-Dream-On-Overpriced-Apartments.md

 Apparently the Attack on Titan seals make this a desirable part of town.

 Perhaps those seals are why walkability only makes it to an 86.
-If you survive the seals on your walk, there are titan wall-ignoring polar bears.
+If you survive the seals on your walk, there are titan polar bears who walk through walls:

 ![franklin02](https://dgarmat.github.io/images/deep%20dream%20apartments/dream/00u0u_kPRRhgh84yU_1200x900_dream4.png "franklin02")

-### $4250 / 2br - 1900ft2 - Condo on the Willamette
+### <I>$4250 / 2br - 1900ft2 - Condo on the Willamette</I>

 <I>"Breathtaking views of the city and the Willamette River, located in the elegant Atwater.
 This condo has two bedrooms, living room, dining room, gourmet kitchen, gas fireplace, small office, two balconies, utility room and underground parking.
 Includes concierge desk, card-accessed security."</I>